Silobreaker/MaltegoDocumentation/index.md

 These transforms work just as the more general transforms above but are focused on cyber-security.

 #### Credit Cards
-> Any &rarr; Credit Cards returns `silobreaker.CreditCard`
+> Any &rarr; `silobreaker.CreditCard`

-> Find Credit Cards identified by Silobreaker
+> Find related credit cards

 Credit card numbers are automatically identified by Silobreaker and are usually found in CC dumps on paste sites.

-#### IIN
+#### IINs
-> Any &rarr; IIN returns `silobreaker.IIN`
+> Any &rarr; `silobreaker.IIN`

-> Find IINs identified by Silobreaker
+> Find related Issuer Identification Number

 An IIN, issuer identification number, also often referred to as BIN - bank identiciation number.
 The IIN are the first 6 digits of a credit card and uniquely identifies card issuer and issuing bank.

 #### Hashtags
-> Any &rarr; Hashtags returns `silobreaker.HashTag`
+> Any &rarr; `silobreaker.HashTag`

 > Find related #Hashtags

 Silobreaker automatically finds [hashtags](https://en.wikipedia.org/wiki/Hashtag) based on their formatting, `#example`.
 While these are usually hashtags on social media, such as twitter, they could be anything using the same formatting.
-For example IRC use a hashtag format to identify #channel names.
+For example IRC uses a hashtag format to identify #channel names.

 #### Usernames
-> Any &rarr; Usernames returns `silobreaker.Username`
+> Any &rarr; `silobreaker.Username`

 > Find related @usernames

-Finds @usernames that are associated with the seed entities.
+Finds @usernames that are associated with the input entities.
 These are _usually_ Twitter-handles but can be from other services that use a similar naming system.

 #### IPv4s
-> Any &rarr; IPv4-addresses returns `maltego.IPv4Address`
+> Any &rarr; `maltego.IPv4Address`

 > Find related IPv4-addresses

-Find IP-addresses that are often mentioned in association as your seed.
+Find IP addresses that are often mentioned in association with the input entity.
 This association is only based on mentions in documents and is not any type of look-up.

 #### Email Addresses
-> Any &rarr; Email Addresses returns `maltego.EmailAddress`
+> Any &rarr; `maltego.EmailAddress`

 > Find related Email-Addresses

 #### Domains
-> Any &rarr; Domains returns `maltego.Domain`
+> Any &rarr; `maltego.Domain`

 > Find related domains

-Domains such as `facebook.com`, `silobreaker.se` or `plus.google.com` extracted from documents matching the seed.
+Domains such as `facebook.com`, `silobreaker.se` or `plus.google.com` extracted from documents matching the input entity.

 #### Email Domains
-> Any &rarr; Email Domains returns `silobreaker.EmailDomain`
+> Any &rarr; `silobreaker.EmailDomain`

 > Find related email domains

 A email domain is attached to an email address and differs from domain in that it is contextual and only extracted as part of extracting email address entities.

 #### URLs
-> Any &rarr; URLs returns `maltego.URL`
+> Any &rarr; `maltego.URL`

 > Finds related URLs.
 Includes the entire path mentioned

 Eg. `https://www.facebook.com/example/page/b.0120201030120.01230123010231.012301230/` or `http://t.co/123456abc`.

 #### Vulnerabilities
-> Any &rarr; CVE-identifiers returns `silobreaker.Vulnerability`
+> Any &rarr; `silobreaker.Vulnerability`

 > Find Vulnerabilities listed by CVE identifier

 Silobreaker maintains a complete list known vulnerabilities that have been acknowledged and given a  [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) identifier.
-This transform finds the vulnerabilities that are the most related to your seed.
+This transform finds the vulnerabilities that are the most related to your input entity.

 #### Hashes
-> Any &rarr; Hashes returns `silobreaker.Hash`
+> Any &rarr; `silobreaker.Hash`

 > Find related hashes

-Silobreaker automatically identifies strings that matches the length and content of [MD5](https://en.wikipedia.org/wiki/MD5) or [SHA](https://en.wikipedia.org/wiki/Secure_Hash_Algorithm).
-This transform finds the hashes that are the most related to the seed.
+Silobreaker automatically identifies strings that match the length and content of [MD5](https://en.wikipedia.org/wiki/MD5) or [SHA](https://en.wikipedia.org/wiki/Secure_Hash_Algorithm).
+This transform finds the hashes that are the most related to the input entity.

 #### Malware
-> Any &rarr; Malware returns `silobreaker.Malware`
+> Any &rarr; `silobreaker.Malware`

 > Find related malware, identified by their popularised name